aws-solutions-library-samples/guidance-for-simple-and-scalable-serverless-load-testing-on-aws/README.md

-# Simple & Scalable Serverless Load Testing on AWS
+# Kubernetes-based Game Load Testing on AWS

 ## Table of Contents